-The starting lists with division into heats showing the order of individuals and considering the number of targets/lanes/tracks available, heats will be established by the Organising Committee in cooperation with the representative of the CISM Sport Committee (CSC MilPent) or 2 members from the Technical Jury.
-It should be finished and published after the Preliminary Meeting at World or Continental Championships.
+The starting lists with division into heats showing the order of individuals and considering the number of targets/lanes/tracks available, heats will be established by the Organising Committee in cooperation with the CISM Sport Committee/Technical Jury.
+Starting lists should be finished and published after the Preliminary Meeting.